Baked Dry Rub Ribs

 • Dried seasonings: No need to prep fresh ingredients here.

 • Incredibly tasty: A true testament to the fact that it doesn’t take much to make a great meal.
 The secret is in the dry rub that requires simple ingredients you might already have on hand.
+The combination of spices has the perfect balance of flavor.

-I hope you love these ribs as much as we do.
+I hope you love these delicious ribs as much as we do.
 They are kid-approved for the blog.

 Ingredients For Baked Ribs With Dry Rub